nijkah/MaskTrack_Box/README.md

 # MaskTrack_Box

-This is simplified MaskTrack_Box implementation in pytorch.
+This is simplified [MaskTrack_Box](https://arxiv.org/abs/1612.02646) implementation in pytorch.

-MaskTrack_Box requires only a bounding box of the target for video object segmentation.
+Compared to conventional semi-supervised video object segmentation models, MaskTrack_Box requires only a bounding box of the target for video object segmentation.

-Althohugh original MaskTrack_Box consists of two model(1. model extracting mask from box 2.
+Althohugh original MaskTrack_Box consists of two models(1. model extracting a mask from the box 2.
 Mask propagation model), I simplified the models into one.

+### Main differences between this project and original paper
+- Model is just one, whereas Masktrack_box in the paper consists of two models.
-- The deformation method is simplified by imgaug library.
+- The deformation method is simplified by imgaug library, running on-the-fly.

-- Test code does not include fine-tuning as necessary.
+* I added fine-tuning code, but this is not necessary to evaluate.

 ## Environment setup
 All the code has been tested on Ubuntu 16.04, python3.6, Pytorch0.4.1, CUDA 9.0, GTX TITAN x GPU